First Time Linux

 Following the introduction, the site works through each of the steps that I went through, namely Trying it out (running Knoppix on an existing desktop machine), choosing and purchasing the hardware (in this case a laptop), and then after running this live CD version on the new laptop for a while, going for a full Linux installation to make a dual-boot system.
 After that it's more about running Mandriva going on to programming with linux, and ends with some more info including links and handy tips, and a few downloads.

-More recent events cover not just laptop use but also the purchase, assembly and installation of a new Shuttle barebone system using Debian linux, which is now the current system (now using Debian Squeeze).
-And as a mobile supplement there's also now an Acer netbook, also now happily running Debian Squeeze.
+More recent events cover not just laptop use but also the purchase, assembly and installation of a new Shuttle barebone system using Debian linux, which is now the current system (now using Debian Stable).
+And as a mobile supplement there's also now an Acer netbook, which is currently running Linux Mint, and a Raspberry pi running Raspbian.

 This is, needless to say, a work in progress.
 It will probably raise more questions than it answers, but I hope it's of some help to those considering this brave leap into the unknown!